Liothasu/Brico-Project/README.md

-# :hammer_and_wrench: Final year project - Management of a hardware store
+# :hammer_and_wrench: Final year project - Management of a Brico-Project

  This repository contains a Symfony project integrated with Webpack for managing front-end resources.